 Welcome to The Deadlands

-Issue 03 of The Deadlands contains original fiction from Premee Mohamed, and J.D.
-Harlock, poetry from Jeannelle M. Ferreira, Gwynne Garfinkle, Zin E. Rocklyn, and Gemma Files, as well as non-fiction from Caitlyn Paxson and our recurring Ask A Necromancer feature.
+Issue 17 of The Deadlands contains original fiction from Tanvir Ahmed, Jonothan Pickering, and Octavia Cade, poetry from Chinedu Gospel, David Arroyo, and Nathaniel Krenkel, as well as our recurring Ask A Necromancer feature from Amanda Downum.

 About The Deadlands

-The Deadlands is a new monthly speculative fiction magazine.
-We will publish short stories, poems, and essays about the other realms, of the ends we face here, and the beginnings we find elsewhere.
-It will be a journey into the unknown, to meet those who live there still, even though they may be dead.
+The Deadlands is a monthly speculative fiction magazine.
+We publish short stories, poems, and essays about the other realms, of the ends we face here, and the beginnings we find elsewhere.
+It is an adventure into the unknown, to meet those who live there still, even though they may be dead.
 Death is a journey we all will take, but we’d like to peek at the map before we go.